Analysis: Despite 2011 disaster, pro-nuclear party could win power in Japan

 The LDP says it will decide gradually on restarting reactors deemed safe by a new regulatory agency over the next three years and reach a conclusion on Japan’s “best energy mix” in 10 years.

-In its campaign manifesto Unveiled on Tuesday, the DPJ included a goal of cutting Japan’s reliance on nuclear power to zero by the 2030s, echoing a government strategy unveiled in September after months of public and expert debate.
+In its campaign manifesto, the DPJ was expected to include a pledge to aim to cut Japan’s reliance on nuclear power to zero by the 2030s, echoing a government strategy unveiled in September after months of public and expert debate.

 That sharp shift in energy policy was met with howls of criticism from business lobby Keidanren.
 Before the Fukushima disaster, Japan had planned to boost atomic power to more than half of electricity supply from nearly 30 percent.